walterpera/GACDCP/README.md

 1. Merge the Training and Test data sets.
      a.
 Merge the activity labels to the y_test/y_train data.
      b.
-Create a function to update the variable names from the features.txt to a cleaner look.
+Create a function to update the variable names from the features.txt to a cleaner look by:
-          - Remove duplicate words.
+          - Removing duplicate words.
-          - Remove "()".
+          - Removing "()".
-          - Replace "-" with "_".
+          - Replacing "-" with "_".
-          - Descriptor for the XYZ axis.
+          - Adding a descriptor for the XYZ axis.

 2. Use the activity labels file to name the activities in the data set.